-The associated 'Conduct band' is "B", owing to the total score of 5 (1+4) from sub-paragraphs above, giving a penalty bracket of £1,001 to £5,000.
+The associated 'Conduct band' is 'B', owing to the total score of 5 (1+4) from sub-paragraphs above, giving a penalty bracket of £1,001 to £5,000.

-4.7 However, in deciding the level of fine within this bracket, we have considered the aggravating circumstances, and deemed no discount applicable.
-We consider that a basic penalty towards the middle of the bracket, of £2,000, is appropriate.
+4.7 In deciding the level of fine within this bracket which includes consideration of the aggravating factors, we consider that a basic penalty towards the middle of the bracket, of £2,000, is appropriate.